 Another example could be with the 5-day notice for non-payment of rent.
 If the 5-day notice is sent to the tenant via certified mail and the tenant does NOT sign for the notice then we must wait 11 days before filing the eviction.

 However, if the tenant actually signs for the certified notice then we begin counting on that day.
-So, for example, if we send a 5-day notice via certified mail and the tenant signs for it on the second day then the tenant will have a total of 7 days from the date of mailing to pay rent.
+For example, if we send a 5-day notice via certified mail and the tenant signs for it on the second day then the tenant will have a total of 7 days from the date of mailing to pay rent.